Lakewood Truck Accident Attorneys

 • Rollover accidents: When truck drivers take difficult maneuvers too quickly, their trailers or entire vehicles can roll over, blocking off the road and hitting nearby cars.

-• Jackknife accidents: A jackknife occurs when the trailer swings out and creates a 90-degree angle with the cab of the truck, blocking off part of the road and often causing drivers to run into it before they can stop.
+• Jackknife accidents: A jackknife occurs when the trailer swings out and creates a 90-degree angle with the truck’s cab, blocking off part of the road and often causing drivers to run into it before they can stop.

-• Rear-end accidents: Trucks have a lot of momentum because of their weight, and as a result, they are difficult to stop.
+• Rear-end accidents: Trucks have a lot of momentum because of their weight, making them difficult to stop.
 Truckers who misjudge distance may not have enough time to stop before they hit the car in front of them.

 • Underride accidents: When a smaller car is in the back of a rear-end accident with a truck, it may, in some cases, slide under the trailer.
 These accidents can be especially deadly.

-• Mechanical failure: Trucks are complicated vehicles, and many are in almost constant use on long, cross-country trips.
+• Mechanical failure: Trucks are complicated vehicles, and many are constantly used on long, cross-country trips.
 When companies fail to maintain their fleet properly, trucks can break down and cause accidents simply because engines, brakes, or other parts are damaged.

 Many of these accidents have the potential to be deadly and to impact multiple cars.
 Whatever type of truck accident you have suffered, the lawyers of The Law Offices of Briggs & Briggs can help you build a case against the party responsible.